midtown-ai/glossary/glossary/b.md

  See also [B], [Deep Learning], [Machine Learning], [MapReduce Process]

-# Bilingual Evaluation Understudy Metric
+# Bilingual Evaluation Understudy Score

-# BLEU Metric
+# BLEU Score

  This is an algorithm for evaluating the quality of text which has been [machine-translated][machine translation] from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU.